samnaidups/network-setup/README.md

 **4** Once the peers of required orgs have joined the channel, you can run commands such as getallChannels , getChannelInfo to get the channel information.
 Dont forget to make the necessary changes to the functions in the server.js file

-**5** For more SDK fucntions go to https://fabric-sdk-node.github.io/
+**5** For more SDK functions go to https://fabric-sdk-node.github.io/

 ### Sending requests via command line
 **1** Run the following command to enter into cli1 container (Consider Admin of org1 request from this terminal)